Severson-Group/eMach/docs/source/getting_started/tutorials/bspm_opti_tutorial/index.rst

 Copy the ``my_plotting_functions.py`` file from the ``examples/mach_opt_examples/bspm_opt`` folder to get the custom functions created for plotting the Pareto front and ``Free Variables`` of this optimization.

 Create a file named ``plot_script.py``.
-Copy paste the code provided below to plot the Pareto front.
-As this optimization has three objetives, the marker color is used to indicate the value of the third objective, weighted ripple.
+Copy and paste the code provided below to plot the Pareto front.
+As this optimization has three objectives, the marker color is used to indicate the value of the third objective, weighted ripple.

 .. code-block:: python